Is kaat and ruqyah the same thing?

 +

-Mufti Hasan does not recommend: amulets (taweez) containing unknown or unclear writing, burying or burning items as part of any practice, contacting jinn for diagnosis or information, taskheer (commanding jinn), planetary or lunar timing from astrology, mixing Islamic practices with cultural or folk methods lacking authenticated Sunnah basis, or anything involving shirk in any form.
-If a method cannot be clearly traced to the Quran and Sahih hadith, it will not be recommended — regardless of how common it may be in some cultural Muslim communities.
+Mufti Hasan does not recommend: amulets containing unknown writing, burying or burning items, contacting jinn for diagnosis, taskheer (commanding jinn), planetary or lunar timing from astrology, mixing Islamic practices with cultural folk methods lacking Sunnah basis, or anything involving shirk.
+If a method cannot be clearly traced to the Quran and Sahih hadith, it will not be recommended.

 My symptoms worsen during Quran recitation.
 Is that normal?